 Issues related to the spiraling cost issues of e-discovery contribute to the special treatment for ESI provided in the new rules and case law.
-Florida rules expressly provide that ESI is discoverable, 64 but they also require proportionality of expense.
-65 Florida
+Florida rules expressly provide that ESI is discoverable, but they also require proportionality of expense.
+Florida rules help maintain cost proportionality by providing an express framework for dealing with issues of preservation, production, and protection for hard-to-find and retrieve ESI and the media, equipment, and third-party Internet "cloud" storage websites that hold ESI.
+A person may object to discovery of electronically stored information from sources that the person identifies as not reasonably accessible because of burden or cost.
+The

-&lt;sup>63 See Fla.
+&lt;sup>74 See Fla.
 Stat. §§ 90.56 (Trade Secret Privilege); 688.001 et. seq.
 (Uniform Trade Secrets Act).
 In Arko Plumbing Corp. v.
 Rudd, 230 So.
 3d 520 (Fla.
 3d DCA 2017), the Third DCA held that trade secret protection applied for requested vehicle ESI where a GPS tracking device on a plumbing company's trucks used a MotoMon program linked up to the GPS tracking devices and also captured in real time the customers and potential customers that the company's trucks visited to provide plumbing services.
-To determine whether information is protected as trade secret, a trial court generally must follow a three-step process: (1) determine whether the requested production constitutes a trade secret; (2) if the requested production constitutes a trade secret, determine whether there is a reasonable necessity for production; and (3) if production is ordered, the trial court must set forth its findings.
+To determine whether information is protected as trade secret, a trial court generally must follow a three-step process: (1) determine whether the requested production constitutes a trade secret; (2) if the requested production constitutes a trade secret; and (3) if production is ordered, the trial court must set forth its findings.
 See Niagara Indus. v.
 Giaquinto Elec.
 LLC, 238 So.
 3d 840 (Fla.
 4th DCA 2018) (if the court concludes documents are trade secrets, the burden shifts to the requesting party to show that the disclosure is reasonably necessary).

-&lt;sup>64 FLA.
+&lt;sup>75 FLA.
 R. CIV.
 P. 1.280(b)(3) ("A party may obtain discovery of electronically stored information in accordance with these rules.").

-&lt;sup>65 FLA.
+&lt;sup>76 FLA.
 R. CIV.
 P. 1.280(d)(2)(ii) ("the court must limit the frequency or extent of discovery otherwise allowed by these rules if it determines that . . . the burden or expense of the discovery outweighs its likely benefit, considering the needs of the case, the amount in controversy, the parties' resources, the importance of the issues at stake in the action, and the importance of the discovery in resolving the issues.").
 In addition to FLA.
 R. CIV.
 P. 1.280(d)(2)(ii) involving ESI, proportionality in discovery is alive and well as a matter of Florida common law.
 See Worley v.
 Cent.
 Fla.
 Young Men's Christian Ass'n, Inc., 228 So.
 3d 18 (Fla.
-2017)
+2017) (200 hours and over \$90,000 in costs to discover the collateral issue of bias in a case where the damages sought total \$66,000 is unduly burdensome).